ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Does Iowa have any ROTC programs?
+Does The University of Iowa have any ROTC programs?

-Each branch of the miltary has its own ROTC program, but not every program is available at every school.
+Each branch of the miltary has its own ROTC program, but not every program is available at every college.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

-Iowa has an Army ROTC program and an Air Force ROTC program.
+The University of Iowa has an Army ROTC program and an Air Force ROTC program.

 •an ARMY ROTC branch unit on campus